thomersch/grandine/lib/mapping/README.md

 Any output element can have a `type` element, which defines the data type.
 Currently supported:

 * `int`, casting to integer
+* `string`, a series of bytes, no conversion, equivalent to not specifying any type
 * no type, just interpreting as string

 ## Full Example